Top 10 Mistakes Coffee Roasters Make- Espresso Version

 How can tampering with coffee affect the overall flavour of your espresso grind?

 The best way to tamper your expresso grind is to use a twisting motion when pushing downwards, continuing that motion as you come out.
 Using this method will continue to compact the coffee, even whilst you lift the tamper off the surface.
 The issue comes when you tamper your expresso grind too hard, it causes over-extraction from the grind and can cause repetitive strain issues for your wrist.

 An expresso, no matter the blend, consist of 98% water.

 But what’s the other 2%?

 Compounds that are created by dissolving in the water.
-With expresso’s predominantly, and most other coffee-based beverages, being water based ensuring you use the correct type of water is very important.
-Using the incorrect type of water can not only ruin the flavour composition of the coffee, but also create issues for the machines as well.
+With expresso’s predominantly and most other coffee-based beverages, being water-based ensures you use the correct type of water is very important.
+Using the incorrect type of water can not only ruin the flavour composition of the coffee but also create issues for the machines as well.
 Hard water is a no go.
 Using hard water/tap water allows for unwanted factors, like limescale, to develop in the heating unit of your machine.
 Descaling your machines can cause more hassle than it’s worth, so why not just use the right water?
-We recommend using filtered water, hardness between 35-85ppm.
+We recommend using filtered water, the hardness between 35-85ppm.
 Using this hardness rules out reverse osmosis, unless you’re retreating with Third Wave Water.